EnriqueMA-jar/ms_pre/README.md

 ```BASH
 python3 -m venv <environment_name>
 ```
-### NOTE: Most of the dependencies used works on Python 3.13, if you're using Python 3.14 you can use Conda to create the virtual enviroment
+### NOTE: Most of the dependencies works on Python 3.13, if you're using Python 3.14 you can use Conda to create the virtual enviroment
 #### CONDA VIRTUAL ENVIROMENT
 ```BASH
 conda create -n <enviroment_name> python=3.13